 When George first came to town his father already had a café in the Valley, and in October 1992 a third generation joined the Apostolos tradition of Valley shopkeepers when, after forty years behind the counter, George passed the apron to his sons Charles and Arthur.
 Again journalists reached for their pens: one writer described the shop as a “legend” and “a piece of the city’s culinary heritage,” where 12 rashers of bacon, two fried eggs, sausages and steak smothered in spaghetti and served with toast and milk coffee had been the “biggest and best value breakfast in town for over 40 years” (Fortitude Valley Revival: Upgrade won’t change landmark, 10.9.92).
 George’s sons restored the California Café.

 Fortitude Valley is integral to the identity of the Apostolos family.
-George married in 1961, and in 1970 his wife Eleni opened a snack bar nearby, which she operated for 32 years.
+George married in 1961, and his wife Eleni opened a snack bar nearby in 1970, which she operated for 32 years.
 On weekends she worked at the California, as did the couple’s four children.
-Charles and Arthur have served on the Fortitude Valley Business Association and, ever mindful of their father’s and grandfather’s situations seventy/ninety years earlier, the family continues to develop enterprises that promote small businesses, many of which have first-time business owners.
-Sadly, the California Café closed down in 1990s.
+Charles and Arthur have served on the Fortitude Valley Business Association and the family, ever mindful of their father’s and grandfather’s situations seventy/ninety years earlier, continues to develop enterprises that promote small businesses, often with first-time business owners.
+Sadly, the California Café closed down in the 1990s.
 But the shop fittings are in storage!
-Given the family’s long-term commitment to the Valley, it’s not impossible that a fourth, or even fifth, generation might one day, when Brisbane’s ready for a Greek café tourist icon, recreate the legend that was The California Café.
+Given the family’s long-term commitment to the Valley, it’s not inconceivable that a fourth, or even fifth, generation might one day, when Brisbane’s ready for a Greek café tourist icon, recreate the legend that was The California Café.